git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 * The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)

+## Piano Mode

+Press _"Note"_ twice to enter.

+* Arranges the pads like a classic piano keyboard.
+* The white lit pads are the white keys.
+* The gray lit pads are the black keys.
+* You get 4 octaves to play with

 ## Drum Sequencer Mode

-Press _"Note"_ twice to enter the Drum Sequencer.
+Press _"Note"_ three times to enter the Drum Sequencer.

 * The drum sequencer works as described in the Ableton Push manual.
 * Hold *Delete* + Drumpad to delete the midi notes of the current clip on that 'pad'.